sudarshan411/RISC-V-Pipeline/README.md

  - Sudarshan Sundarrajan

 ## Brief Description
-- Pipelined RISC-V Processor built in Verilog
+This is a Pipelined RISC-V Processor built in Verilog for the course CS250, Computer Organisation and Architecture

 ## Tools
  - Xilinx Vivado